 Claiming Your Credit

-Once you’ve donated you will still need to claim the credit on your Arizona income tax forms.
+Once you’ve donated you will need to claim the credit on your Arizona income tax forms.
+You may learn more about how to claim your credit here.
 ACSTO sends receipts weekly throughout the year except in December and January, and sends comprehensive annual statements by January 31.

 The Forms you will need to include with your Arizona Form 140 can be found here.